Top Nav

 Education

-Since 2006, Madagascar Wildlife Conservation (MWC) encourages local communities to learn about, take interest in, and ultimately understand and value their environment.
+Since 2006, MWC has been encouraging local communities to learn about, take interest in, and ultimately understand and value their environment.
 Education is one of the most important requisites for a better living standard as well as for sustainable conservation.

 Ecotourism

 MWC also promotes sustainable ecotourism in the Alaotra region.
 Camp Bandro is a tourist facility close to the village Andreba and the special conservation zone Park Bandro.
-Trained guides take the tourists on a discovery tour in a pirogue.
-On the lake and in the reed and papyrus marshes in Bandro Park, they can observe the rich variety of birds and the highly endangered Bandros themselves.
+Trained guides take tourists on a discovery tour in a pirogue.
+On the lake and in the reed and papyrus marshes in Bandro Park, they can observe the rich variety of birds and the highly endangered Alaotra Gentle Lemurs themselves.

 Income generating activity: use of water hyacinth as raw material in basketry